-GROSS MARGIN, a non-GAAP measure, represents premiums and contract charges, net investment income and periodic settlements and accruals on non-hedge derivative instruments, less contract benefits and interest credited to contractholder funds excluding amortization of DSI.
-We reclassify periodic settlements and accruals on non-hedge derivative instruments into gross margin to report them in a manner consistent with the economically hedged investments, replicated assets or product attributes (e.g. net investment income or interest credited to contractholder funds) and by doing so, appropriately reflect trends in product performance.
+GROSS MARGIN, a non-GAAP measure, is comprised of premiums and contract charges, and net investment income, less contract benefits and interest credited to contractholder funds excluding amortization of DSI.
+Gross margin also includes periodic settlements and accruals on certain non-hedge derivative instruments (see additional discussion under "INVESTMENT MARGIN").
 We use gross margin as a component of our evaluation of the profitability of our life insurance and financial product portfolio.
 Additionally, for many of our products, including fixed annuities, variable life and annuities, and interest-sensitive life insurance, the amortization of DAC and DSI is determined based on actual and expected gross margin.
 Gross margin is comprised of three components that are utilized to further analyze the business: investment margin, benefit margin, and contract charges and fees.
 We believe gross margin and its components are useful to investors because they allow for the evaluation of income components separately and in the aggregate when reviewing performance.
 Gross margin, investment margin and benefit margin should not be considered as a substitute for net income and do not reflect the overall profitability of the business.
 Net income is the GAAP measure that is most directly comparable to these margins.
-Gross margin is reconciled to GAAP net income in the previous table.
+Gross margin is reconciled to GAAP net income in the table above.